Croydon/vertical-tabs-reloaded/README.md

 If you like my work you could [buy me a drink. ☕](https://www.paypal.me/cr0ydon/4,99)

 ## WebExtension version is in work!
 See https://github.com/Croydon/vertical-tabs-reloaded/issues/13 for more information.
+[Opera support](https://github.com/Croydon/vertical-tabs-reloaded/issues/117) is also upcoming.

+## Firefox ESR v52 users
+Install the version v0.8.2 from here: https://addons.mozilla.org/de/firefox/addon/vertical-tabs-reloaded/versions/?page=1#version-0.8.2

 ## Features